 Alice is my talker.
 It’s like she has been holding things in to talk to me about all day at school.
 When she was younger, it would be things like:

 “Mrs. A. hugged me today.
 And I saw Henry’s mom in the lunchroom.
 And on the playground we pretended to play school.
 And Ben’s favorite color is purple.
 And I LOVE library.
 And in spanish class…”

-Miles is in second grade, and he is the exact opposite.
-I barely get a hello before he’s storming in the house looking to stuff his face with ANYTHING that he can find.
+My boys, however, tend to be the the exact opposite.
+I barely get a hello before one of them is storming in the house looking to stuff his face with ANYTHING that he can find.
 He’s too hungry to talk.
 Too hot to sit down.
 Too tired to hang up his backpack.

-It’s usually a few hours, and some very carefully crafted questions, before I get to hear about his day.
+It’s usually a few hours, and some very carefully crafted questions, before I get to hear about my boys’ days at school.

-Whether you have a kid that’s a talker like my Alice, or someone that is more likely to say “fine” in response to all of your questions like Miles (Or – better yet – “FEED ME!”), these questions will help you get even more information from your kids after school.
+Whether you have a kid that’s a talker like my Alice, or someone that is more likely to say “fine” in response to all of your questions like Miles (Or – better yet – “FEED ME!”), or a kid that just wants to zone out in front of the TV for the rest of his life (or until the bus comes to pick him up again), these questions will help you get even more information from your kids after school.